rtc-io/demo-helloworld/README.md

 gulp package
 ```

+### Testing

+When you have built it and installed on an iOS device, you can connect with it via http://rtc-io.github.io/demo-helloworld/#yourRoom (make sure to use the same room in the URL fragment that you've chosen in the iOS app).

 ## iOS build

 To use this application with [build.rtc.io](http://build.rtc.io), prepare a zip file and upload it there.